Updated by Ibtisam Abbasi 05/03/2022

 Alloy steels comprise a wide range of steels having compositions that exceed the limitations of Si, Va, Cr, Ni, Mo, Mn, B and C allocated for carbon steels.
 These steels contain elements such as chromium, cobalt, nickel, etc.

 In comparison with carbon steels, alloy steels are a lot more responsive to mechanical and heat treatments.
-Alloy steels can be subjected to unique melting and deoxidization processes for specific kind of applications.
+Alloy steels can be subjected to unique melting and deoxidization processes for specific kinds of applications.

 The chemical composition of AISI 9310 alloy steel is outlined in the following table.